Injection Molding Costs: Calculation Methods and Reduction Strategies

 • Materials: Consumer goods typically use cost-effective plastics such as polypropylene or ABS, which are widely available and easy to process.
 These materials help lower overall injection molding cost, making the process suitable for mass production.

 • Part Complexity: While many consumer goods parts have simple geometries, others may include intricate features such as snaps or inserts.
-Simple designs lower the injection molding price, but complex parts require more sophisticated tooling and mold design, driving up costs.
+Simple designs lower the injection molding price, but complex parts require more sophisticated tooling and mold design, driving up cost.

 • Production Volume: High-volume production is common in the consumer goods sector, which allows for economies of scale.
 This reduces the cost per unit significantly, as the fixed costs of mold design and setup are spread across a larger number of parts.